nodeshift-starters/reactive-example/README.md

 - An Express-Websocket server (consumer-backend)
 - A front-end app to connect to consumer's Websocket server to display the messages

-> The example is intended to be deployed and run in an Openshift or [CodeReady containers](https://developers.redhat.com/products/codeready-containers/overview) with [Kafka operator](https://strimzi.io/quickstarts/) installed.
+> The example is intended to be deployed and run in an OpenShift or [CodeReady containers](https://developers.redhat.com/products/codeready-containers/overview) with [Kafka operator](https://strimzi.io/quickstarts/) installed.
 (Although it is possible to run on a common kafka installation.)

 ## Setup Kafka Operator

-Installing the Kafka Operator using the Web Console of Openshift is pretty straightforward.
+Installing the Kafka Operator using the Web Console of OpenShift is pretty straightforward.
 A more visual guide is provided [here](./KAFKA_OPERATOR_SETUP.md)

 First, go to the *Operator Hub* and search for *Kafka*.
 A few choices might show up,  but we want the one that says "Strimzi" which is the community Kafka version.